Trivivium/devops-2k20/report/REPORT.md

 # Conclusion

-ITU MiniTwit project gave us an excellent basis for learning and acquiring devops skills.
+ITU MiniTwit project gave us an excellent basis for learning and acquiring DevOps skills.
 From system refactoring at the very beginning to writing technical documentation it was challenging and very interesting experience.
 Working on it, we went through many real life problems, both in devops area and team organization.
 We would like to emphasize that this was a whole new